sentrie-sh/website/src/content/docs/reference/shapes.md

 }
 ```

-The `AdminUser` shape inherits all fields from `User` and adds additional fields:
+The `AdminUser` shape includes all fields from `User` and adds additional fields:

 ```sentrie
 let admin: AdminUser = {